dorogoy/zipline-mcp/README.md

 - `OPEN notes.txt`
 - `READ notes.txt`

+**Sandboxing Configuration:**

+- Per-user sandboxing is enabled by default
+- To disable sandboxing and use the shared `~/.zipline_tmp` directory for all users, set `ZIPLINE_DISABLE_SANDBOXING=true` in your environment
+- When sandboxing is disabled, session locking and TTL cleanup are also disabled

+**Per-User Sandboxing (when enabled):**

+- Each user gets a unique sandbox directory at `~/.zipline_tmp/users/{hash}` where `hash` is a SHA-256 hash of the user's ZIPLINE_TOKEN
+- Sandboxes are automatically created with 0700 permissions for security
+- All file operations are isolated within the user's sandbox
+- Sandboxes older than 24 hours are automatically cleaned up

+**Session Locking (when sandboxing is enabled):**

+- Each user's sandbox is locked during operations to prevent concurrent access
+- Locks automatically expire after 30 minutes
+- The system prevents race conditions when multiple clients access the same sandbox

 **Safety:**

 - Only bare filenames allowed (no `/`, `\`, `..`, or absolute paths)
-- Any attempt to access outside `~/.zipline_tmp` is refused with an explicit error
+- Any attempt to access outside the user's sandbox is refused with an explicit error
 - Files larger than 1MB cannot be read
 - Subdirectories are not supported
+- Each user's sandbox is isolated from others (when sandboxing is enabled)

 **Error Example:**

 - `CREATE ../evil.txt` → Error: Operation refused.
 Filenames must not include path separators or dot segments.
-Only bare filenames in `~/.zipline_tmp` are allowed.
+Only bare filenames in the user's sandbox are allowed.

 ## Development